 This section describes how to restore the factory default configuration.
-Both CLI and ASDM procedures are provided.
 For the ASAv, this procedure erases the deployment configuration and applies the same factory default configuration as for the ASA 5525-X.

 On the ASASM, restoring the factory default configuration simply erases the configuration; there is no factory default configuration.